microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Get-EntraApplicationProxyConnectorGroup.md

 ```

 ## Description
-the Get-EntraApplicationProxyConnectorGroup cmdlet retrieves a list of all connector groups, or if specified, details of the specified connector group.
+The Get-EntraApplicationProxyConnectorGroup cmdlet retrieves a list of all connector groups, or if specified, details of the specified connector group.

 ## Examples